seafoodfry/bluesky-platform/docs/peps/001-instrumentation-tempo/README.md

 ## Graduation Criteria

-- [ ] document how to use otel with asyncio
+- [x] document how to use otel with asyncio: turns out it works just as one would want it.
-- [ ] instrument scrapers
+- [x] instrument scrapers
 - [ ] document how to use different sampling methods

 ---
 # Production Readiness

-- [ ] at least one scraper is instrumented
+- [x] at least one scraper is instrumented
-- [ ] come up with a good pattern to jot down findings
+- [x] come up with a good pattern to jot down findings: in the app's readme.

 ---
 # Implementation History

 - [./app](./app/) has the basic of how to instrument a container to send traces
+- https://github.com/seafoodfry/bluesky-platform/pull/7 added some good utilities for tracing

 ---
 # Drawbacks